SenZmaKi/Senpwai/README.md

 Then just run the code as you would normally do

+You should rename the global varibale ```app_name``` to whatever window you're running the code from in order for the script to register your keyboard inputs

 If you want to build it into an executable like I did, run

 ```pyinstaller --onefile --icon=Senpwai_icon.ico --add-data "audio;audio" Senpwai.py```